Solid Temperature Model¶

 | Specific Heat Capacity | Scalar | Specific heat capacity: $c_p$ [J/(kg K)] |

-| Thermal Conductivity | Scalar | Thermal Conductivity: $\kappa$ [W/(m K)] |
+| Thermal Conductivity | Scalar | Thermal conductivity: $\kappa$ [W/(m K)] |

 Solver¶